minprog/programmeren-1/problems/cs50/hello/index.md

 As soon as you're done, submit your `hello.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `hello.c` file (that's within your `module0` directory) and then select **Download**.
+1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `hello.c` file (that's within your `~/problems/hello` directory) and then select **Download**.
 You should find that your browser has downloaded `hello.c`.

 2. Make sure you are signed in to **this** website!

+3. Enter how much time you spent on this assignment top-to-bottom: <input name="form[time]" type="text" required>

-3. In the form below, choose the file that you just downloaded.
+4. In the form below, choose the file that you just downloaded.

 4. Press "Submit for grading".
 Presto!